ahmedragab20/ahmedragab20/README.md

 ### Hey dude

-I write JS/TS code that runs everywhere.
+I like to write that runs everywhere.

 say hi? ahmedragab20901@gmail.com